kots727/slugbotics.github.io/content/projects/somars.md

 {{< image-block "/images/about/promo/somars3.jpg" >}}

-We did not win the CITRIS Aviation Prize, however we gained valuable expereince in avionics and UAVs.
+We did not win the Aviation price however, we are helping the competition winners, UC Merced, with a few components of the project!